-TSW, a professional planning and landscape architecture firm, has been the design lead for the entire 27-acre master plan, greenspace design, Roswell Historic Overlay Compliance, and the architecture of the Main Street Buildings, which comprises the first phase.
+TSW, a professional planning and landscape architecture firm, has been the design lead for the entire 27-acre master plan, greenspace design, Roswell Historic Overlay Compliance, and the architecture of the Main Street Buildings, which comprises the first phase of the development.
 The Main Street commercial buildings are a unique blend of one, two-story and three-story retail type buildings, some on grade and some split levels with entrances from both the parking lots and the Main Street.
 The building styling hearkens back to traditional forms found in Roswell but with a modern interpretation, which creates a sense of continuity and connection with the surrounding area.